Witiko/scm-at-arqmath3/paper/main.md

     matrices from the positional `word2vec` model and the other used the token similarity matrices from non-positional `word2vec` model.

-To represent a question in the soft vector space model, we used the tokens in the title and in the body text.
+For our representation of questions in the soft vector space model, we used the tokens in the title and in the body text.
 To represent an answer in the soft vector space model, we used the tokens in the title of its parent question and in the body text of the answer.
 To give greater weight to tokens in the title, we repeated them γ times, which proved useful in ARQMath-2 [@novotny2021ensembling, Section 3.2].

  [08-produce-arqmath-runs]: https://github.com/witiko/scm-at-arqmath3 (file 08-produce-arqmath-runs.ipynb)